 Tenant utility billing is the process of taking a shared or master-meter utility invoice and allocating that cost to tenants or units using a documented method such as RUBS, submeter data, or another approved formula.
 For those charges to hold up, property teams need more than the source bill itself.
 They need the service period, the allocation inputs, any common-area exclusions, and a reconciliation record that ties tenant charges back to the original invoice.

 That definition matters because tenant utility billing is not the same as generic utility bill management.
 In a standard AP workflow, the utility invoice is validated, approved, and posted.
-In tenant utility billing, the bill is only the starting point, especially in utility billing for apartments and mixed-use sites.
+In tenant utility billing, the bill is only the starting point, especially for apartments and mixed-use sites.
 The data on that invoice still has to be translated into defensible charges for apartments, suites, or other occupied spaces, and the team has to be able to explain that translation later.

-In utility billing property management workflows, RUBS usually enters the picture when the property is master metered and direct unit-level usage is unavailable.
+In property management billing workflows, RUBS usually enters the picture when the property is master metered and direct unit-level usage is unavailable.
 A ratio utility billing system spreads recoverable costs across tenants using inputs such as occupied units, square footage, bedroom count, or another disclosed method.
 Submetering is different because the allocation relies more directly on measured usage.
 The operational consequence is important: with RUBS, the support package behind each charge has to do more work because the charge comes from a formula rather than a meter reading.

 Capture the Source Data Before You Calculate Anything